 "You want fries with that?"
 It's become part of the American lexicon at this point, so much so that we usually just nod and say yes, zombified by hunger and routine.
-And as a result, we're being sold short on the amazing fast-food sides lurking beneath the starch.
+And as a result, we're being sold short on the next-level fast-food sides lurking beneath the starch.
 Nobody, after all, ever says "You want cheese sticks with that?"
 Well, no more.
 Here are the very best sides at most major chain restaurants.
-Surprisingly, you won't find very many fries with it.
+Surprisingly, you won't find very many fries on it.

 A&W: Cheese curds

 This is the first time you’ll see cheese curds on this list, but not the last.
 Because they’re the perfect, and probably most underrated (outside Wisconsin) side there is: They’re squeaky.
 They’re salty as hell.
 And they’re crunchy.
 It’s basically a poppable mozzarella stick, and they’re perfect pretty much every time, and pair wonderfully with root beer.

 Burger King: Onion rings

 Burger King, benevolent ruler that he is, has chicken nuggets listed as a side.
 And while we appreciate this vision of a pressed-meat utopia, we just haven’t reached an era where we’ll accept the idea of a nugget as a side dish.
 Instead, we’re going to name the onion rings as the King’s crown jewel, mostly because you don’t see onion rings on nearly enough fast-food menus, and we’re willing to look past the overly thick breading.
 But we’re definitely making that call while eating a box of chicken nuggets and calling them dessert.